 - Only slow down at night

 There is no shortage of reasons why the yellow tang is one of the most common fish in hobby aquariums.
-But keep in mind, while they are easy to care for, they do have some special considerations.
-They are susceptible to disease, prone to aggression in some cases and can sometimes cause problems for some types of coral because of their feeding habits.
+But keep in mind, while they ARE easy to care for, they have some special considerations.
+They’re susceptible to disease, prone to aggression in some cases, and can sometimes cause problems for certain types of coral due to their feeding habits.

-If treated properly, the yellow tang will add color and character to your display tank for many years to come, because they can live as long as 10 years!
+If treated properly, though, the yellow tang will add color and character to your display tank for many years to come (they can live as long as 10 years!).

 Have any questions about caring for the yellow tang?
 If so, please ask in the comments below.